It’s Great Pumpkin Season:

 Calistoga

-If pumpkin hunting finds you in Calistoga, round out your day with dinner at House of Better where Southwestern fare is served outdoors in a casual backyard setting.
-Or, if you are feeling like you deserve a beer for all your hard work selecting pumpkins, try Calistoga Inn Restaurant & Brewery where you can lounge by a firepit and reminisce about the fun you had all day!
+Or, if you're feeling like you deserve a beer for all your hard work selecting pumpkins, try Calistoga Inn Restaurant & Brewery where you can lounge by a firepit and reminisce about the fun you had all day!